pip-services/pip-services-docs/content/en/python/components/connect/_index.md

 **Important points**

-Contains implementation of connection parameters, using various connection strings,
-    which are stripped of all credentials.
-If we need to configure a service, the port, ip address, protocol, and other parameters – we use the ConnectionParams object, and relevant helper classes (like [[ConnectionResolver]]), for acquiring these parameters, and for discovery of objects, components (which store and retrieve connection parameters).

-    #### Discovery

-    Service that store a registry of various end-points (what services are where, and how to connect to them).
-It knows the end-points, but doesn't have the credentials to connect to them.
-    Separated for security reasons.

-    [IDiscovery](../idiscovery) - interface for creating registries.
-    [MemoryDiscovery](../memory_discovery) - registry that is stored in memory.
+- A Discovery is a service that stores a registry of various end-points.

-    There exist 2 types of discovery:
+- There are two types of discovery:

-    - Static discovery: all services have static IP addresses (like DNS, which also works using static discovery) that are configured from the start and don't change along the way.
-As of lately, used more often than dynamic, because it is simpler to use and more reliable.
+   - Static discovery: all services have static IP addresses that are configured from the start and don't change along the way.
+As of lately, it is used more often than dynamic, because it is simpler to use and more reliable.

-    - Proxy (or reverse proxy) is created with a dns name, and all the dynamics of starting/restarting/switching from one host to another – everything is nice and clear for the clients.
-Infrastructure does all the hard work out of the box.

-    - Configure sets the static registry.

-    - Dynamic discovery: every time a service starts, it registers its address in the discovery service ("Service name" at the following address "IP").
+   - Dynamic discovery: every time a service starts, it registers its address in the discovery service.
 Clients then ask to resolve the address by which the requested service can be reached.
 The service has a general name, by which other services can resolve it.

-    - If a service stops working, you need to refresh its address, clean stale addresses, heartbeats must be used – lots of problems and challenges.

-    One service can have more than one address.

 <div class="module-body">